 We used several approaches to validate the model.
-First, we shared our methods and preliminary results with manufacturers, patient groups, and clinical experts, requesting for their feedback on these.
+First, we shared our methods and preliminary results with manufacturers, patient groups, and clinical experts, requesting their feedback.
 Based on feedback from these groups, we refined data inputs used in the model, as needed.
 Second, we varied model input parameters to evaluate face validity of changes in results.
 We performed model verification for model calculations using reviewers.
 Finally, we compared results to other cost-effectiveness models in this therapy area.